-- the condition for which the claim is being made is due to an accident, and - the accident occurs after the date of the increase.
+- the condition for which the claim is being made is due to accidental death or accidental injury, and - the accidental death or accidental injury occurs after the date of the increase.

 If you increase your Initial amount of cover, you can also increase your Additional death cover proportionately.